Business benefits of ongoing training

 From a management perspective, ongoing training is valuable since it facilitates employee upskilling, but there’s another perspective at play here: that of the employee.

-To an employee, ongoing training represents an opportunity to better themselves as a worker, to make themselves more professionally attractive.
+Employee training that is ongoing represents an opportunity to better themselves as a worker, to make themselves more professionally attractive.
 If a company manages to make it clear to its employees that a given training session is part of a well-considered, comprehensive training program, the employees will have much more of an incentive to participate in earnest.

 An ongoing training program, however, gives managers the ability to flex their “coaching” muscles and really get their employees’ excited about and invested in workplace learning.